PaloAltoNetworks/terraform-aws-vmseries-modules/examples/vmseries_standalone/README.md

 ## PAN-OS software version

 Example was prepared for PAN-OS in **10.2.3** version.
 For more information about recommended software versions see [Support PAN-OS Software Release Guidance](https://pandocs.tech/fw/184p-link3).

+## Bootstrap

+Terraform example is deploying VM-Series using the [User Data](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall/choose-a-bootstrap-method) bootstrap method.
+More information about possible options, which can be configured in Uset Data, can be found in [table describing the bootstrap parameters](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall/create-the-init-cfgtxt-file/init-cfgtxt-file-components).

 ## Prerequisites